CancerEdition/msonic-refined/README.md

 ## Isn't this redundant with CE+ Sonic?

-CE+ Sonic would be considered a "personal fixings" kind of mod.
-It does not specifically target "mistakes".

-A lot of CE+ Sonic's edits moreso have to do with changing Mania's visual identity to something more akin to recent portrayals of Classic Sonic in 3D, such as a more muted tone of blue, visible shoe buckles, and spines that flow directly off of the sides of Sonic's head.
+While CE+ Sonic does edit out a lot of instances of poor spriting techniques from base Mania, a lot of its edits moreso have to do with changing Mania's visual identity to something more akin to recent portrayals of Classic Sonic in 3D, such as a more muted tone of blue, visible shoe buckles, and spines that flow directly off of the sides of Sonic's head.

-Additionally, lot of examples of poor spriting technique from base Mania, such as the wild inconsistency of Sonic's turntable "barrel" animation, are left unchanged.

-To contrast, Mania Sonic Refined intends to study Mania Sonic and his predeccessors in order to preserve their artistic intent while redrawing such mistakes to form a more cohesive spriteset.
+To contrast, Mania Sonic Refined intends to take from Sonic 1/CD's depiction of Sonic as it is prioritized in Mania's borrowed animations and seemingly used as the basis for its original animations.
 Hence, this is what makes this mod separate from CE+ Sonic.

 However, other features from CE+ Sonic, such as additional animations, mod compatibility, and configurable palettes, may be considered in the future.

+Compatibility with "Sonic Mania: Addendum" is already planned.